-We are not currently party to any pending legal proceedings that we believe could have a material adverse effect on our business or financial condition.
+We are not currently party to any pending legal proceedings, nor is any property of the Company subject to any pending legal proceedings, that we believe could have a material adverse effect on our business or financial condition.
 However, we may be subject to various claims and legal actions arising in the ordinary course of business from time to time.